 1895 –1898 Appointed adjutant, London Coys., Volunteer Medical Staff Corps.

 6 Mar 1909 Sued the British Medical Association for libel, in respect of an article published in the British Medical Journal of 6 March 1909, headed

-Medical Men and legacies from patients, and won damages of £750.
+Medical Men and legacies from patients.
+The case was tried in the High Court on 24 January where he won damages of £750.

 1911–1915 Deputy Assistant Director Medical Services East Lancashire Division Territorial Force.